E-2 Investor Visa Lawyers

-The E-2 nonimmigrant visa allows foreign nationals and entrepreneurs from treaty countries to enter the U.S. when they invest substantial capital into a U.S. business.
+The E-2 nonimmigrant visa allows foreign nationals and entrepreneurs from treaty countries to enter the U.S. when they invest a substantial amount of capital into a U.S. business.
 There are several E-2 visa eligibility requirements pertaining to the investor, the enterprise, and the investment itself.
+Our Los Angeles-based business immigration lawyers can help guide you through each step of the process of obtaining an E-2 Investor Visa.
+First, we’ll take the time to discuss your business objectives and needs in order to gain a full understanding of your immigration goals.

 To be eligible for E-2 classification, investors and entrepreneurs must: